Burnout

 What is it that you wish you could have to make it better?

-Are there skills that could calm or soothes the feeling?
+Are there skills that could calm or soothe the feeling?

 What will get you closer to your goal?

 This can even include “not yet.”
 It’s okay to take time for planning.
-The challenge is to increase your awareness of when you’re scared and procrastinating, so that you’ll also know when it’s time to take the leap and get moving.
+The challenge is increasing your awareness of when you’re scared and procrastinating so you’ll know when it’s time to take the leap and get moving.

 Conclusion

-Getting started is often the most difficult part of any journey.
-It takes the more energy to move from a standstill than taking one step after another.
-When you feel burned out it takes even more energy.
-Yet, when you make changes a bit at a time, it adds up and can change everything.
+Getting started is often the most challenging part of any journey.
+Moving from a standstill takes more energy than taking one step after another.
+When you feel burned out, it takes even more energy.
+Yet, when you change a bit at a time, it adds up and can change everything.

-Most of the time people get overwhelmed by feelings because they’ve never knew that understanding your emotions is a skill that can be learned at any point in life.
-Gaining momentum without stress eating or burnout is a bit easier when you have a framework to manage your emotions.
+Most of the time, people get overwhelmed by feelings because they’ve never known that understanding your emotions is a skill that can be learned at any point in life.
+Gaining momentum without stress eating or burnout is easier when you have a framework to manage your emotions.
 Today is the day that changes for you!

 • 9 Practical Ways to Go From Stressed Out to Stressless

-Stress reduction techniques that you want to engage with are good for your long-term well-being and happiness.
+Stress reduction techniques you want to engage with suit your long-term well-being and happiness.

 • misplacing your keys before an early meeting at work